 Colour can be quite variable, both within and among different species.
 White Ash can vary from yellow to purple .
 Male Red Maples tend to be red and females yellow.
 For oranges, look to Sugar Maples and Staghorn Sumac; for yellows, Silver Maple, Trembling Aspen and White Birch; for reds, Red Maple , Pin Cherry and oaks .
 There is some evidence that individual trees turn a similar colour each fall.
 Try your own observational experiment by noting the colours of trees nearby your home or school in a journal or painting and compare the colours in subsequent years.

 Finally, a corky layer forms between the leaf and the tree, eventually weakening and detaching as the leaves fall and drift on the autumn winds.
 Eventually, the leaves find their way to forest floor, where although dead, they become part of an important cycle -- providing life for decomposers, providing food for numerous soil organisms, and putting nutrients back in the soil.
 Some trees, however – oaks and beeches in particular – don’t form this corky layer and remain on the tree long into the winter and at times even the next spring.
 These trees are termed marcescent.

-So now that your class understands why leaves change, why nothead outside, do some “leaf peeping” and discover the remarkable variety of trees and colours in your area.
-Eastern Canada is especially well known for fall foliage.
-Leaf forecasts are provided by most provinces including Provincial including Ontario, Quebec, Nova Scotia, New Brunswick, and Prince Edward Island.
-Canada’s National Parks also offer a variety of fall activities and events that provide great outdoor experiences.
+So with all this in mind, why not head outside, do some "leaf peeing" and discover the remarkable variety of trees and colours in your area.
+Eastern Canada is especially well known for its fall foliage.
+Leaf forecasts are provided by most provinces and/or regions.
+Canada's Parks also offer a variety of fall activities and events that provide great outdoor experiences.